 Now, the next query is obvious.

-The reason that most new mums are usually concerned about breastfeeding period is because of the possibility of another pregnancy.
+The reason that most new mums are usually concerned about the breastfeeding period is because of the possibility of another pregnancy.

 Will I get pregnant while breastfeeding?